Benefits of content marketing

 Popular types of content marketing include:

 - Social posts

-Content enhances SEO
+Content marketing enhances SEO

 Search Engine Optimization (SEO) focuses on optimizing your website to get traffic from organic search results.
 Search engines like Google crawl websites looking for content to match to a user’s search query.
 If you’re publishing highly relevant, engaging content on a regular basis, users have a greater chance of finding you.